carroll-tech/data-project-example/infrastructure/README.md

 3. Enter the workspace name and click "Create workspace"
 4. In the workspace settings, set the Terraform Working Directory to the corresponding subdirectory (e.g., `infrastructure/networking`)

-### 4. Configure Variables
+### 4. Configure Variables Using a Project Variable Set

-For each workspace, set the following variables:

-1. Go to the workspace
-2. Navigate to "Variables"
+Instead of setting the Google Cloud credentials individually in each workspace, create a project Variable Set to share the credentials across all workspaces:

+1. Sign in to Terraform Cloud and navigate to your organization's Settings page
+2. Click "Variable Sets"
+3. Click "Create variable set"
+4. Enter a descriptive name (e.g., "Google Cloud Credentials")
+5. Add a description that explains the purpose of the variable set
+6. Choose the scope:
+   - For organization-wide access: Select "Organization-owned" and "Apply globally"
+   - For project-specific access: Select "Project-owned" and "Apply to the entire project"
-3. Add the following environment variables:
+7. Add the `GOOGLE_CREDENTIALS` environment variable:
+   - Click "+ Add variable"
+   - Choose "Environment variable"
-   - `GOOGLE_CREDENTIALS` (mark as sensitive) - The JSON content of your Google service account key
+   - Enter `GOOGLE_CREDENTIALS` as the variable name
+   - For the value, paste the JSON content of your Google service account key with newline characters removed:
+     ```bash
+     # Use this command to copy the credentials with newlines removed
+     cat terraform-key.json | tr -d '\n' ' '
+     ```
+   - Mark the variable as "Sensitive"
+   - Click "Save variable"
+8. Click "Create variable set"

+All workspaces in the project will now have access to the Google Cloud credentials.

 ### 5. Configure Terraform CLI